espocrm/documentation/docs/administration/jobs.md

 There are two ways how jobs can be processed: with crontab or daemon.

+It's **highly recommended** to turn on processing jobs **in parallel** processes: Administration > Jobs > Settings (in the top-right corner) > Jobs Run in Parallel.
+Note: Parallel processing is not supported on Windows environment.

 ### Cron

 Cron is easy to configure.
 It's supported by most hosting providers.